Cénac-et-Saint-Julien: Events

-A farmers market is held regularly in the central market area which also does clothes and handicrafts.
+A farmers' market is held regularly in the central market area which also does clothes and handicrafts.

 Sights

-Cenac has a romanesque church, Ste.
+Cénac has a romanesque church, Ste.
 Marie, to the west, on the road that leads to Saint-Julien.
 It is nearly always open for visitors.

 To the east roads go up and down from the famous bastide town of Domme.
-Drivers should be aware that the southernmost road is one way only down (except for access).
+Drivers should be aware that the southernmost road is one-way-only down (except for access).

-One other interesting thing is that Cenac retains its old communal washhouse in almost perfect condition.
+One other interesting thing is that Cénac retains its old communal washhouse in almost perfect condition.